pranavpeter2050/community/README.md

 ```
 See [here](https://github.com/mozdevs/mediaDevices-getUserMedia-polyfill#readme) to see usage of `md-gum-polyfill`.

+## Fallback for when user "denies" camera access etc.

+- In this case, we have implemented a file-picker `<q-file>` and saved the selected file inside `imageUpload` data variable.
+- Now we need to show a thumbnail inside the camera-frame for the selected image by creating a *blob*.
+- To show a thumbanail of the image file selected by user, check the *Upload Image to Canvas* in Reference section.

 ## Interesting

 - `toDataURL()` is used to convert to image to base64 string.
 See `CameraPage: line 88`.
 - `blob` Binary log object.
 We use this to create image from a base64 string/URL.
 See `CameraPage: line 90`.
 Check *Converting Data URI to Blob* in Reference section.
+- We use **Arrow functions** so that we can still use our *Vue* instance with the **"this"** keyword.
+See `CameraPage: line 107, 121`

 ## Reference